Kansas hospitals ‘hopeful’ for recovery as endemic changes begin

-TOPEKA, (KSNT) — Hospitals in Kansas are rebounding from challenges experienced during the pandemic.
+TOPEKA, Kan.
+(KSNT) — Hospitals in Kansas are rebounding from challenges experienced during the pandemic.

 As Kansas transitions into an “endemic,” Dr. Clifton Jones, an infectious disease physician at the hospital, said they’re still on the road to recovery.